starptr/chaseln/README.md

     - See the [devenv flakes docs for more info](https://devenv.sh/guides/using-with-flakes/)
     - In the devenv shell, you can use `cargo` to build and test the project as if your system doesn't have nix
 - `nix build .#chaseln` to build the project
+    - The build env and the dev env are coincidentally the same (because they're both using packages from the `nixpkgs` flake input), but they can be different if you set the version in eg. `devenv.nix` without also changing the build env.